-Q: Do I need formal approval from the U.S. government to invest in the U.S.?
+Q: Do I need formal approval from the U.S. government to invest in the United States?

 A: No. The United States does not maintain a mandatory investment screening body.
 The Committee on Foreign Investment in the United States (CFIUS) has the authority under a voluntary review mechanism to review individual FDI transactions to determine their effects, if any, on national security.
 The overwhelming majority of FDI in the United States does not necessitate a CFIUS review.
 Where CFIUS reviews have been conducted, risk mitigation assurances are requested for only a few transactions per year, and when these assurances are met the transaction is allowed to proceed.
 The United States is open to foreign investment and is committed to affording all foreign investors fair, equitable and nondiscriminatory treatment.

-Q: Where should I invest in the U.S.?
+Q: Where should I invest in the United States?

-A: All 50 U.S. states are eager to introduce you to their unique cultures, histories, and attractive business climates.
+A: All 50 U.S. states and 5 U.S. territories are eager to introduce you to their unique cultures, histories, and attractive business climates.
 State representatives will be able to answer all questions with regard to site selection and other aspects of establishing an investment in the United States.
 Representatives are listed by state on SelectUSA’s homepage.

 Q: How should I structure my U.S. operation?
 LLC, branch, etc.?

-Q: What steps do I need to take to establish a presence in the U.S.?
+Q: What steps do I need to take to establish a presence in the United States?

 Q: How long does this process take?

 A: The length of the process will vary by type of investment and investment location, but in general starting a business is a rapid process that requires no minimum investment.
-According to the 2010 World Bank Doing Business Report, opening a business in the U.S. takes only 6 days – well below the world average, and even well below the OECD average of 13 days.
+According to the 2014 World Bank Doing Business Report, opening a business in the United States takes only 5.6 days – well below the world average, and even well below the OECD average of 9.2 days.

-Q: What visa do I need to invest in or do business in the U.S.?
+Q: What visa do I need to invest in or do business in the United States?